Ottery Mine: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The site is an integral part of the Emmaville mining landscape.

 Substantial structural remains from the arsenic treatment plant and the intricately constructed brick checker-work condensation chambers, afford this site aesthetic and architectural significance.
 The Ottery arsenic treatment plant is particularly unique in Australia for its design, thought to be Portuguese.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Emmaville owes its existence to the discovery of alluvial and lode tin.
 Ottery, as one of the first and largest underground mining operations in the area, holds an important place for the local community in the history of their economic and social development.

 The Ottery Mine is an integral part of Australia's mining history in the northern NSW region.
 It was once a major place of employment for many people, the descendants of whom still live in neighbouring towns.
 The Ottery Mine is also important to local organisations as a tourist site.
 Such groups include the Glen Innes Historical Society, the Gem and Mineral Club and Emmaville Tourism & Progress Association.
 While its relative isolation may limit the number of visitors, the site is actively promoted through literature, signage and community support.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The design of the Ottery arsenic plant is unique in Australia.
 It is the most complete and complex of the arsenic refinery sites.
-It is an excellent example of a traditional method of industrial processing.
+It it serves as a useful example of a traditional method of industrial processing.

 The site has a unique potential to provide information about the mining and extraction of arsenic, for students of geology, archaeology and industrial process.
 No detailed plans of the site or individual structures are known to exist.
 The site can therefore provide information not available from any other source.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Ottery arsenic refinery is the oldest principal ore refinery in Australia.
 Arsenic mining ceased in Australia in 1952 and in New South Wales in 1936, as the Ottery Mine ended production.
 As Godden suggests, it is unlikely that the mining of this resource will take place again, since the Bolidan copper mine in Sweden produces enough arsenic as a by-product to satisfy world demand.

 The Ottery Mine is one of only four arsenic mines in Australia.
 These are the Ottery and Mole River mines in New South Wales and two mines in Queensland.
 Only the Ottery and Mole River mines were equipped with on-site refining plants capable of producing the final product.